While the present reality of Southeast Asia is pretty grim,

 3. Daughters

-All four of the AIM girls work directly with this NGO, whose
+of Cambodia: All four of the AIM girls work directly with this NGO, whose

 founder is Ruth Elliot.
 They couldn’t say enough about how life changing and